 If by contrast you’ve added a lot of rivets to the instrument, the sizzle will become a more pronounced aspect of playing the instrument, which might be the way to go if you did not enjoy the sound of the cymbal to begin with!

 There is an interesting, non-destructive alternative to adding rivets to your cymbal.
 Several companies make cymbal chains, which are a replacement to the cymbal stand’s felt disc with a chain attached to it.
 This chain, when draped over the cymbal creates a very similar sizzle effect achieved by the rivets, with the main difference being that you haven’t actually drilled any holes into the cymbal.
-This oneOpens in a new tab. happens to be my favorite.
+This one happens to be my favorite.

 Another, more extreme option would be to add tambourine jingles loosely to your cymbal, using the rivets to attach them.
 This will definitely change the characteristic of the instrument in a more dramatic fashion, adding a definite trashy rasp but also cutting down on the sustain.